The Signals That Decide If You’re Even Considered

 Google Analytics

-Maps, forms, and location trust signals depend on it — misconfigurations quietly break UX and lead flow.
+Maps, forms, and location trust signals depend on it, and misconfigurations quietly break UX and lead flow.

 If measurement is incomplete, every downstream decision is compromised.